dinolinjob/dinolinjob.github.io/README.md

 Nov 2017 - Jan 2018

-An Android application that helps to remind the patients to intake their medication.I have created this app using android studio and basic concepts of java.
+An Android application that helps to remind the patients to intake their medication.I also have created this app using android studio and basic concepts of java.

 **Web app for Grafic**